Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 • 1

-I choose 1 because I am only going to run on my computer.
+I choose 1 because I’m only going to run it on my computer

 • no

-With this option, you can choose to have accelerate check for errors on execution, but it would slow it down, so I choose no, and in case there are errors I change it to yes.
+With this option, you can choose for accelerate to check for errors during execution, but that would make it slower, so I choose no, and if there are errors I change it to yes

 • no